vishpat/lisp-rs/docs/src/evaluator.md

 This concept will become clearer as we will walk through the code.

 The job of *eval_symbol* is to look up the Object bound to the symbol.
-This is done by recursively looking up in the passed *env* variable or any of its parent *env* until the root of the program.
+This is done by recursively looking up in the passed *env* variable or any of its parent *env* until the *root env* of the program.

 ```Rust
 let val = env.borrow_mut().get(s);